The 3 Trolls who wanted to separate the Westfjords Region from the Mainland of Iceland - Icelandic Folklore - Vestfjarðatröllin

 The female troll Kerling in Drangsnes

-Kerling was livid as she had not been able to create but a few islets and skerries on the Húnaflói bay, that she slammed her shovel down in anger and the big blow broke off a piece of land which formed Grímsey island, which still stands in Steingrímsfjörður fjord.
+Kerling was livid as she had not been able to create but a few islets and skerries on the Húnaflói bay, that she slammed her shovel down in anger, and the big blow broke off a piece of land which formed Grímsey island, which still stands in Steingrímsfjörður fjord.

-It is the only big island which Kerling was able to create.
+It is the only big island that Kerling was able to create.
 The story goes that the rocks on the island are of the same material as at Malarhorn, so they seem to be created from the same rock.